-Our Waterways and Drainage Charge funds a range of programs to protect and improve the health of our rivers and creeks, and provide regional drainage services, flood protection and flood warning systems throughout the Port Phillip and Westernport region.
+The Waterways and Drainage Charge funds a range of programs to protect and improve the health of our rivers and creeks.
+It also provides regional drainage services, flood protection and flood warning systems throughout the Port Phillip and Westernport region.

-Because everyone benefits from healthy waterways and a safe and reliable drainage system, spreading the costs across the whole region is the fairest possible approach as.
-Approximately 2.1 million property owners are levied the waterways and drainage charge.
+Because everyone benefits from healthy waterways and a safe and reliable drainage system, spreading the costs across the whole region is the fairest possible approach.

 Prices from 1 July 2019 to 30 June 2020

 The residential Waterways and Drainage Charge is billed to all residential properties located with the Urban Growth Boundary (UGB) including any extensions made to the UGB from 2010.
 About 1.9 million residential property owners currently pay the Waterways and Drainage Charge, which has existed since the 1920s (it was previously called the Drainage Rate).

 Urban areas within the UGB generally benefit from our drainage and flood protection services as well as our waterway services.
 Most of the major pipe and channel drainage systems benefit properties within the UGB.